 Gladieux Metals Recycling is the world’s largest recycler of spent hydroprocessing catalyst, an inevitable byproduct generated by oil refineries in the manufacture of distillate fuels.
 The Freeport, Texas facility uses a hybrid combination of pyrometallurgical and hydrometallurgical processes to manufacture metal commodities such as vanadium pentoxide, molybdenum trioxide, and a nickel-cobalt alloy.

-Since acquiring the former Aspen power plant last year, Jefferson Renewable Fiber has upgraded the Lufkin, Texas site to become the energy anchor for state-of-the-art green infrastructure designed to manufacture high quality bleached pulp fiber and compostable molded fiber products from agricultural residuals and waste biomass.
-Jefferson Enterprise is currently fast-tracking the commercial development of molded fiber production at the site through a technology and marketing partnership with Zume.
+Since acquiring a 55 megawatt biomass power plant in Lufkin, Texas, last year, Jefferson Renewable Fiber has upgraded the site to become the energy anchor for state-of-the-art green infrastructure designed to manufacture high quality bleached pulp fiber and compostable molded fiber products from agricultural residuals and waste biomass.
+Jefferson Enterprise is also developing a molded fiber production at the site.